 So keep your toddler away from the screen for as long as possible to avoid aggressive behaviour.
 You can also teach him ways to brainstorm in order to resolve conflicts.

 Some kids often get frustrated if they have too much pent-up energy and no place to burn it.
 Since you know your child best, it’s better to keep such a toddler occupied.

+How to handle an aggressive child in this instance?
 Help them pick activities that are interesting to them and also keep them occupied for long periods.
 If you find that your toddler still has a lot of energy left, take them outside and let them run around to burn off all that energy.

 So when they get back home, they will be too tired to fight with anybody and can follow instructions without resistance.